alissayuxuan/SHACL-Dashboard/README.md

 SearchEntry.js:
 This component provides the search functionality.
 The user's search input is sent to the backend for processing, and the returned data is displayed on the screen.

+# backend

+graph_parser: from outside, the analyze_graph(graph) function is called.
+The function then executes the SPARQL queries and calls other methods to collect all the data and KPIs that are needed.
+Extract_sparql_result is a helper function to better process data from sparql queries.
+The prefixEntfernen functions are used to extract the essential parts of the results by shortening them.
+Finally analyze_graph returns a dictionary with the collected data.

+filter_parser: there is a method for each filter, these are called from outside.
+Afterwards this class works similar as Graph parser.

+Server: the server class is the routing class.
+Additionally the graph is stored here to facilitate easier handling between the other classes.

+uploadFile: is used to call the analyze_graph function and to store the returned results.

+filterFile: is used to call the chosen filter function and to store the returned filterResults.

+# Run it:
+backend: navigate to \backend and execute python server.py

+frontend: navigate to \shacl-dashboard-react and execute npm start